openstax/napkin-notes/rich/oscms-init-migrations.md

 # Use "faculty.csv" and "contact_infos.sql" to match every faculty user to an accounts ID (JOIN on email)
 # Give this file to salesforce

-# Use "faculty.csv" and "users.sql" to generate a csv list of faculty users and import the list into cms system.
+# Use "faculty.csv" and "users.sql", (might need contact_infos.sql to filter out faculty users), to generate a csv list of users and import the list into cms system.
 # see https://github.com/openstax/openstax-cms/blob/master/accounts/test_users.csv for an example import file

 # Import users into cms